better0123/rentPrediction/readme.txt

 modelling:
 10. model with Ridge Regression using grid search after scaling (pipeline fashion)
 11. model with Lasso
-12. model with linear SVM

 result:
-11. Ridge regression (alpha=110): 0.599
+12. Ridge regression (alpha=110): 0.599
     Lasso (alpha=0.01425): 0.600
-    SVM (C= , gamma= ):
-the best result reaches 0.599 R square
+The final model is chosen as Lasso with alpha=0.01425 (use median to impute numerical data, most_frequent to impute categorical data, and features only have non-zero Lasso coefficients during feature selections)

-12. feature engineering comparison: using "median" to impute numerical data yields averaged 0.1% lower R square than using "mean"
+13. feature engineering comparison: using "median" to impute numerical data yields averaged 0.1% lower R square than using "mean"
-13. feature selection comparison: remove features that have zero LASSO coeficients yeilds averaged 0.15% higher R square than using "remove when below median".
+14. feature selection comparison: remove features that have zero LASSO coeficients yeilds averaged 0.15% higher R square than using "remove when below median".

 (1) a number that indicates the proportion of the variance in the dependent variable that is predictable from the independent variable